BenLloydPearson/handbook/Benefits and Perks/Office Perks.md

 ## Meals

 Foodies welcome!
-We offer lunch five days a week via Forkable, which will let you pick your own meal each day with a budget of $15, and dinner can be expensed for anyone who wants to work at the office past 6 p.m.
+In our SF office, we offer lunch five days a week via Forkable, which will let you pick your own meal each day with a budget of $12.50, and dinner can be expensed for anyone who wants to work at the office past 6 p.m.
 Please help us use our resources wisely and cancel your lunch delivery if you're not going to be in the office.

-Employees based out of the Nylas New York Office will receive a $15 a day stipend for lunch, applied directly to paychecks as a reimbursement.
+Employees based out of the Nylas New York Office will receive lunch 3 days a week via Forkable, and a $12.50 a day stipend for lunch applied directly to paychecks as a reimbursement for the other 2 days of lunch.

-## Gym Membership
+## Health and Wellness

-Nylas offers reimbursements on gym memberships up to $70 a month (a maximum paid monthly that does not roll over).
+Nylas offers reimbursements on gym memberships and other forms of wellness (including mental health services) up to $100 a month (a maximum paid monthly that does not roll over).

 If you're in SF, you can join the Nylas account at Fitness SF (located a few blocks from the office) or Touchstone Climbing (several locations in the Bay Area, including Mission Cliffs and Dogpatch Boulders), or for any other gym we can set up a recurring reimbursement.
 Please contact accounting@nylas.com for reimbursement or if you'd like help finding a gym.

-## Rideshare Credit

-Nylas offers a $100 rideshare credit each month.
-We are currently using Uber as we've found their business integration to be the most reliable.
-You'll receive an email at your work email when you start detailing how to connect your account.
-This credit is a maximum paid monthly and does not roll over.

 ## Commuter Benefits